couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 $env:OPENAI_API_KEY="sk-your-key-here"
 ```
 > [!IMPORTANT]
-> Keep your key around as we will also copy-paste it in Couchbase Shell's configuration later on.
+> Keep your key around: as we will also copy-paste it in Couchbase Shell's configuration later on.

 ### Step 1.3: Set Up Couchbase Capella Free Tier